nextgen-solutions-gt/nextgen-solutions-gt.github.io/_designs/we_universal.md

 ---
 layout: design
 title: we_universal
-description: Modern, clean and universal style for phpBB.
+description: we_universal is modern, clean style for phpBB 3.2.x and phpBB 3.3.x.
+It uses principles of flat design and Responsive Web Design.
 image: /assets/images/we_universal.jpg
 phpbb_versions: [3.0, 3.1, 3.2, 3.3]
 tags: [dark, responsive, phpbb-style]